jsdreim/cargo-user/README.md

 ## Usage

-Assuming you have already run `cargo login`, you should first run `cargo user save` to save your credentials a profile.
+Assuming you have already run `cargo login`, you should first run `cargo user save` to save your credentials as a profile.
 You can then clear your credentials with `cargo logout` or `cargo user clear`, log in again with different credentials, and save those too.

 ```bash
 cargo user save first